devOpifex/ambiorix-site/docs/ambiorix/03-from-shiny.md

 :::tip

-Designing applications will, in all likelihood, always be faster with Shiny.
+Designing single page applications will, in all likelihood, always be faster with Shiny.
+This is because shiny takes care of much of the front-end for the developer (pre-built inputs, Bootstrap UI, etc.), while ambiorix is unopinionated and thus handles none of this for you.

 :::